Trade Support Loan

 The TSL provides up to $24,492 (for 2023-24) to apprentices to assist with the cost of living and learning while undertaking an apprenticeship.

 Access to the loans is spread over the (usually) four years of an apprenticeship, with most of the loan amount accessible in the first couple of years, because that is when costs are the highest, and when access to a helping hand would be of most use.

 TSL are flexible and are designed to support apprentices in their individual circumstances.
-Eligible apprentices can opt-in and opt-out of the programme as their needs change and may choose to borrow a few thousand dollars for work gear or equipment, save up the payments to buy a second-hand car, or use the full amount to cover living expenses during their training.
+Eligible apprentices can opt-in and opt-out of the program as their needs change and may choose to borrow a few thousand dollars for work gear or equipment, save up the payments to buy a second-hand car, or use the full amount to cover living expenses during their training.

 How to Apply